How one small Wisconsin hospital was saved amid a statewide rural health crisis

 “So if you have Medicaid that pays less than cost, and you have Medicare that pays less than cost, in most cases, and then you have uninsured individuals, how exactly is the hospital supposed to make money?
 And the answer is: They very often cannot,” Mosley said.

-The Neillsville hospital, for example, serves a county where 18% of residents are uninsured — the highest rate in the state.
-The county has high rates of poverty, too: 22% of Clark County’s children live in poverty — significantly higher than the statewide average of 16%.
+The Neillsville hospital serves a county where 18 percent of residents are uninsured — the highest rate in the state.
+The county has high rates of poverty, too: 22 percent of its children live in poverty — significantly higher than the statewide average of 16 percent.

 Hospitals spend money day-in, day-out on maintaining inpatient beds, running air conditioning and keeping the lights on regardless of whether they have any patients.